etherzero-org/go-etherzero/p2p/simulations/README.md

 * `Action` - a function which performs some action in the network

-* `Expect` - an expectation function which returns whetzer or not a given node meets the expectation
+* `Expect` - an expectation function which returns whether or not a given node meets the expectation

 * `Trigger` - a channel which receives node IDs which then trigger a check